jonbruner/ezgan/README.md

 Both the notebook and the Python script use a clever functional approach to feeding the output of the generator into the descriminator that comes from [Adit Deshpande](https://adeshpande3.github.io/), with whom I'm collaborating on a forthcoming O'Reilly tutorial on GANs.

-This GAN generates images like these:
+This GAN generates images like these cherry-picked examples:

 <table style="border:0">
     <tr style="border:0">